kuisidu/metku/README.md

-# This is a module for analysing and optimizing 2D frame structures
+# This is a module for analysing and optimizing steel and timber frame structures

 ## Installation